 Note also that you can pay for certain medications and alternative health treatments if they are not covered by Medicaid or other benefit programs.
 If the beneficiary purchases a home, ISM can arise each month when the trust pays the beneficiary’s mortgage payment, property taxes, insurance or utilities (gas, water, electricity, garbage collection).
 ISM can also arise if the trust purchases a home in which the beneficiary resides.

-If you do give ISM to the beneficiary, his or her SSI benefits will be reduced, but not on a dollar-for-dollar basis, like with cash.
+If you do give ISM to the beneficiary, his or her Government benefits will be reduced, but not on a dollar-for-dollar basis, like with cash.
 There are two different formulas that Social Security uses to reduce the SSI benefits for a person who receives ISM.
 Which formula is used depends on the household and living arrangements of the SSI recipient.
 Determining which rule and how it applies can be complicated and quite detailed, like income or estate tax planning.
 If you have questions or concerns about the impact on your beneficiary of ISM payments, please ask us for assistance.
 We are available to help you on such issues.

 Don L. Rosenberg, Attorney and Counselor